ThePoShWolf/specialK/README.md

 - config: get-contexts, get-clusters, get-users

 Do be aware that adding support for additional command combinations is incredibly easy.
 The formats are all generated at build time using a script, which you can review: [formatUpdater.ps1](repoScripts/formatUpdater.ps1).

+# ChangeLog

+## 0.1.1

+- Minor change to build script to preserve the private data on build (Tags, ProjectUri, LicenseUri)

+## 0.1.0

+Initial release